President and Board of Directors

 LUIZ FERRARO, Vice Chair, Board of Directors

-Luiz Ferraro received a PhD in Sustainable Development from the University of Brasília, after a BA in Agronomic Engineering and a Master’s Degree in Agricultural Sciences, both from the University of São Paulo.
+Luiz Ferraro (Brazil) received a PhD in Sustainable Development from the University of Brasília, after a BA in Agronomic Engineering and a Master’s Degree in Agricultural Sciences, both from the University of São Paulo.
 From 2000-2019 he taught as Professor of Environmental Sciences and Sustainable Development at the State University of Feira de Santana.
 From 2012-19, he also served as Superintendent of Environmental Research for the Secretary for the Environment of Bahia State.

 Luiz currently coordinates work on 28 different social, economic and environmental programs for the Renova Foundation, created to restore the Doce River Basin after the 2015 Fundão Dam mining disaster.
 In this capacity, he oversees licensing and authorization processes, program monitoring and evaluation, team building efforts, and physical and financial planning for this $200 million per year program.
 Projects include traditional and indigenous peoples’ initiatives, environmental monitoring, community development, socio-economic, educational and cultural projects, rural property planning and recovery, and ecological restoration.
 His earlier positions on this project included Social Development and Dialogue Manager (2019-20), Executive Director of Governance (2020-21), and General Manager of Recovery Programs (2021-22).